7 Things You Should Know Before Hiring a Clearwater Attorney

-- Board Certification is a meaningful way to distinguish an attorney’s
+Board Certification is a meaningful way to distinguish an attorney’s level of skill

-level of skill and experience.
-Board Certified Civil Trial Lawyers have
+and experience.
+Board Certified Civil Trial Lawyers have achieved a level

-biggest advertisers, do not possess the minimum qualifications to become
+do not possess the minimum qualifications to become Board Certified.

 - Board Certification is the highest level of evaluation by the Florida Bar

 of competency and experience within an area of law and professionalism